GRC-CompGen/mitochondrial_seq_pipeline/README.md

 ## required software

 The pipeline requires a Linux environment (should probably run on MacOS, and 'maybe' on Linux-subsytem for Windows 10...).
-THe following software tools are required:
+The following software tools are required:

   - samtools: http://www.htslib.org/
   - bcftools: http://www.htslib.org/